Home » Bring Your Own Device (BYOD) » Navigating the eCOA Vendor Landscape in 2025: What Clinical Teams Really Need to Know

 Frequently Asked Questions

 Traditional enterprise platforms typically require 12-16 weeks for full deployment, while modern API-first platforms achieve 4-8 weeks.
-However, regulatory validation, translation, and site training add time regardless of platform choice.
+However, regulatory validation (4-6 weeks), translation/linguistic validation (2-3 weeks per language), and site training add time regardless of platform choice.

 References